juandesant/YANOTECH/_posts/2019-03-05-link-to-pdf-page.markdown

 categories: tips
 tags: pdf, url
 ---
-# Link directly to a specific PDF page
+% # Link directly to a specific PDF page (page title)

 Sometimes you want to link directly to a given PDF page.
 For instance, you want to point to a figure that appears on a given page, or to a slide in a PDF presentation.